 Another advantage was that it would make the company’s online operations more active.
 The increase in emails would keep the readers engaged with the company more often.
 The operational theory was reliant on a constant stream of smaller emails.
 Then came the time to see if the numbers lived up to our projections.

-Over the course of the first two months of applying this new email strategy, results were looking very positive.
-As mentioned earlier, email became a crucial resource very quickly, as people were more likely to click on the emails with a better focus on a fewer number of topics or events.
+Over the first two months of applying this new email strategy, the results were looking very positive.
+As mentioned earlier, email became a crucial resource very quickly, as people were more likely to click on emails with a better focus on a fewer number of topics or events.

 Tracking proved that the open rate for the emails was above 60%, and the click rate was around 55% and above.
-The average email campaign opening and CTR rates average around 18% worldwide average.
-Needless to say, the campaigns were showing massive success.
-These results showed that email campaigns could bring in a lot of revenue, while also keeping the community informed and community building.
+The average email campaign opening and CTR rates for similar campaigns within the industry were estimated to be around 18% worldwide.
+Needless to say, the campaigns were a massive success as we were well above the industry standard.
+These results illustrated that email campaigns could bring in a lot of engagement and potential leads, while also keeping their community informed and engaged.